pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/10_Working_with_Availabilities.md

 ## Getting Availabilities
-Each product (if it implements `ICheckoutable`) needs to implement the method `getOSAvailabilityInfo` which in the default implementation gets the corresponding Availability System and calculates the availability.
+Each product (if it implements `CheckoutableInterface`) needs to implement the method `getOSAvailabilityInfo` which in the default implementation gets the corresponding Availability System and calculates the availability.

 The return value is an `IAvailability` object, which at least has one `getAvailable` method and can contain additional